Authored by the expert who managed and guided the team behind the Chile Property Pack

 What's the outlook for rent growth in Concepción Region in 2026?

-As of early 2026, projected rent growth for Concepción Region is 3% to 7% in nominal peso terms, with the second half of 2026 likely firmer than the first.
+As of 2026, our projected rent growth for Concepción Region over the next 12 months is about 3% to 6% in nominal terms.

 Get fresh and reliable information about the market in Concepción Region